unicode-org/conformance/README.md

 It is useful to review the latest debug.log file for each phase in order to identify errors in execution, warning messages, and possible failures.

-Note that the log rotation automatically maintains recent history in each subdirectory listed above.
+Note that the log rotation automatically maintains recent history in several versions of debug files in each subdirectory listed above.

 ## Data generation